jabbmate/Practical-HW1/README.md

 This portion will be the bulk of the Ethereum part of the assignment.

 First, check out [our contract](https://goerli.etherscan.io/address/0x978A328Cc24C0b50a0D9F97787938E67CF09F9A9) on etherscan.
-You can click the *Contract* tab to view our source code.
+You can check out the source code in `contract-source.sol` in this directory.
 It’s OK if you don’t understand the code quite yet, you will be learning Solidity in upcoming weeks.
 The important thing to notice here is the `mintNFT` function signature.
 Notice it takes no arguments, and contains the modifier `isInAddressBook(msg.sender)`.
 This means the sender of the transaction (you!) must be in the address book.

 ```jsx
 function mintNFT() public isInAddressBook(msg.sender)